kzhu2099/KZ-Leet/README.md

 This library provides personal / community solutions from LeetCode.
 They are not the Editorial solutions that you find there, and are in no means as good as theirs.
-This is for educational purposes to provide a different perspective on problems.
+This is for educational purposes to provide a different perspective on problems. also, I will try my best to answer all problems.
+If I can't, I may ask AI (due to not having time) or it having a significantly improved solution.
+I will always write if it uses AI.